theforeman/kafo/README.md

 ```

-If you want to add more directories to be search you can use hook_dirs option
+If you want to add more directories to be search you can use the "hook_dirs" option
-in installer configuration file.
+in the installer configuration file.

 ```yaml
 :hook_dirs: